 Identifying discrimination/prejudice and advocating for social justice in educational institutions

-It is important to remember that the above-mentioned program options are not available at every online EdD program, and different schools of education may offer varying EdD program concentrations.
-Contact your desired college or university for more information about their EdD program offerings.
+It is important to remember that the above-mentioned program options are not available in every online doctorate of education program, and different schools of education may offer varying EdD program concentrations.
+Contact your desired college or university for more information about their EdD online program offerings.

 Ever wonder what the difference between an EdD and PhD is?
 EdD programs are designed for application of knowledge to real world organizational, leadership, and education issues.
 PhD programs, on the other hand, prepare graduates for careers in academia.
 Learn more about the differences between EdD and PhD programs.